Brandon railway station: Great Eastern Railway (1862–1922)

-By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the Eastern Counties Railway, which wished to amalgamate formally but could not obtain government agreement for this until an Act of Parliament on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
-Actually, Brandon became a GER station on 1 July 1862 when the GER took over the ECR and the EUR before the Bill received the Royal Assent.
+By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the Eastern Counties Railway, which wished to amalgamate formally but could not obtain government agreement for this until the Great Eastern Railway Act 1862 (25 & 26 Vict. c. ccxxiii) was passes on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
+Actually, Brandon became a GER station on 1 July 1862 when the GER took over the ECR and the EUR before the bill received royal assent.

-The system settled down for the next six decades, apart from the disruption of World War I. The difficult economic circumstances after the war led the Government to pass the Railways Act 1921 which led to the creation of the Big Four.
+The system settled down for the next six decades, apart from the disruption of World War I. The difficult economic circumstances after the war led the government to pass the Railways Act 1921 which led to the creation of the Big Four.
 The GER amalgamated with several other companies to create the London and North Eastern Railway (LNER).
 Brandon became an LNER station on 1 January 1923.